-Steps for running DOS programs on Linux:
+Steps to run DOS programs on Linux:

-- If you don't already have a copy, download the desired DOS program.
+- Download the desired DOS program.

 Related: Abandonware DOS

-- Open the terminal application on your Linux system.
+- Open the terminal on your Linux system.

 - Extract the downloaded DOS program files.